29 Awesome and Easy Ways To Upcycle Your Glass Jars and Bottles

 Share it with others!

 You can make so many DIY projects with glass containers, and by reusing you are staying away from plastic jars.
 Whether you’re using clear glass jars or stylish glass jars, you can put a variety of sizes to work in your home.
 If you don’t do home canning, you’ll find these are perfect jars for many of these DIYs.
 It doesn’t always matter if they are regular or wide mouth jars for many of these projects.
-They are the perfect size for so many items, anything from craft supplies, dry foods, to oh so much more!
-You can find many of these for great prices as thrift stores, recycle your own jars, or buy them in bulk.
-No glass packing needed, the main goal is to put this great product to work.
+They are the perfect size for so many items, anything from craft supplies, and dry foods, to oh so much more!
+You can find many of these for great prices at thrift stores, recycle your own jars, or buy them in bulk.
+No glass packing is needed, the main goal is to put this great product to work.

 I turned mine into a brush holder, soap dispenser, vase, toothbrush holder, and cotton ball holder